 Rajasthan is best November-April.
 Southern India is best October-April.

 Central India is best October-June.
-Northern India is best May-September.
+Ladakh is best May-September.

 • This is a beautiful time to visit India with crystal clear views of the Himalayas and an eerie morning mist around the Taj Mahal.
 As such it is a little chillier in the north, whilst the southern beaches in Kerala are great for a warmer retreat.